-Job priorities in Loc8 enable you to enforce SLAs, which are basically compliances set to meet the timelines stipulated by each job priority level, as conducted in your business.
+Job priorities in Loc8 enable you to enforce SLAs, which are compliances set to meet the timelines stipulated by each job priority level as conducted in your business.
 For example, you may configure the Normal priority level to allow five business days for job completion, whereas a job assigned with Urgent priority must be completed on the same day.
 Based on your configurations, the Start by and Due by dates are automatically calculated for new jobs.

 Add new priority level or edit the default levels as suitable to your business.

 Loc8 takes care of wide range of SLAs, which if not met, are displayed as warnings and attentions on the job inspector that are triggered within a system-decided time.
 If you wish to generate the warnings or attentions in a specific timeframe, you can do so for a set of common SLAs in the Advanced Settings dialog box in Job Configuration.

+You can save the changes and start using this priority on the existing and new jobs.
 So now when you create a new job, you can assign it with the new job priority and the configured SLAs will start applying on the job.